Paultons Park: 2020s

 It was announced that Tornado Springs, a western-themed area, would be installed for 2020.
-There are 8 rides in this area including a Mack Rides spinning coaster, which is located next to the Buffalo Falls water ride, which has received an overhaul.
+The land cost £12m and there are 8 rides in this area including a Mack Rides spinning coaster, which is located next to the Buffalo Falls water ride, which has received an overhaul.
 In April 2020, the park announced that the opening of the new area and its attractions would be delayed until 2021, in light of the ongoing COVID-19 pandemic that had halted all work with contractors and placing the park's operating season in jeopardy.
 The area eventually opened in April 2021, and Farmyard Flyer, a junior coaster opened in April 2022 as part of Tornado Springs.

 In November 2021, Peppa Pig World was mentioned by British Prime Minister Boris Johnson in a speech given to the Confederation of British Industry.
 Johnson revealed that he had previously visited the theme park with his wife and their children, and referred to it as "very much my kind of place".
-The following month opposition leader Keir Starmer confirmed that he too had visited Peppa Pig World - “it's dreadful," he said.
+The following month opposition leader Keir Starmer confirmed that he too had visited Peppa Pig World - "it's dreadful," he said.

 In 2023 the 4D cinema closed with the space transformed into the parks first dark ride, a Mack Rides Gameplay theatre named Ghostly Manor, which opened in 2025 at a cost of £3.5 million.

+A new Viking-themed area for the park's 2026 season was first hinted at during an enthusiast event held on 18 May 2024.
+Construction began in September 2024 and on 17 May 2025, details of the new area were shared at the 2025 Paulton's Park Super Fans enthusiast event.
+The area was confirmed to be called Valgard: Realm of the Vikings, a £12m investment scheduled to open May 2026.
+Valgard features Paultons Park's first inverting rollercoaster, Drakon, a Gerstlauer Eurofighter featuring a vertical lift hill and 2 inversions (one being the UK's first zero-g stall), as well as the UK's first ART Engineering Wild Swing called Vild Swing, sending thrill-seekers spinning 12 metres into the air.
+Valgard also saw Cobra rethemed to Raven.

+The area officially opened to the public on 16 May 2026.
+On the same day at the third Super Fans Event the park announced that the area would expand in 2027 with the opening of Serpent's Curse, the UK's first water coaster, to be built by Mack Rides.